MicrochipTech/fpga-hls-examples/Training4/readme.md

 requires a hardware change.

-Alternatively, you can use the `INVERT_AND_THRESHOLD_FIFO.job` precompiled bitstream in `SmartHLS_Training4_Jobs` folder on Github.
+Alternatively, you can use the `INVERT_AND_THRESHOLD_FIFO.job` precompiled bitstream in `precompiled-binaries` folder on Github.

 Then compile the software and run again.
 On Linux:
 ```